charmasaur/stompmeter/README.md

 # Stompmeter
-Stompmeter tracks the training of Tomper's Stompers as they prepare for the Perth Oxfam Trailwalker 2017.
+Stompmeter tracks the training of Tomper's sTompers as they prepare for the Perth Oxfam Trailwalker 2017.

 If you want to deploy, you'll need to put Flask in a lib/ directory: